Master of Physician Assistant

 After graduating from this program, will I be able to work in Texas or other U.S. states?

-Graduation from this accredited program allows you to apply for licensure in all 50 states along with allowing graduates to sit for the national certification examination (required passage for licensure in most states).
+Graduation from this accredited program allows you to apply for licensure in all 50 states and allows graduates to sit for the national certification examination (required passage for licensure in most states).
 Each state has different licensure requirements.

 Are there scholarships I can apply for?